synth3sis/PrintNightmare/README.md

 <br>

-This repo is inteded to help sysadmins to find and mitigate the vulnerability known as "Print Nightmare"
+This repo is inteded to help sysadmins to find and mitigate the vulnerability known as "Print Nightmare" (CVE-2021-34527).

 <br>

-## PrintNightmareCheck
+## Module: PrintNightmareCheck

-This bash module has the purose to check hosts vulnerable state to CVE-2021-34527.
+Written in bash, it uses RPC server mapping to check if hosts are potentially vulnerable to CVE-2021-34527.
 It has some dependencies.
-Just run it and the dependencies will be verified.
+Just run it and read the output, the dependencies will be preventively verified.

 <br>

-## No-Nightmare.ps1
+## Module: No-Nightmare.ps1

-This powershell module has the purpose to mitigate the CVE-2021-34527 vulnerability; it's not a patch but just a workaround.
+This powershell module has the purpose to mitigate the CVE-2021-34527 vulnerability on the Windows host; it's not a patch but just a workaround.

-One phase of the RCE exploit is the deployment of a DLL inside a spooler' subdirectory.
-This can be avoided by restricting write access to the main spooler directory with ACL.
+One of the phases of the RCE exploit is the deployment of a DLL inside a subdirectory of "C:\Windows\System32\spool\drivers".
+This can be avoided by restricting write access to the main directory using ACL.